Achievable logoAchievable logo

 Feedback

-Several endorsements are available and may be added to a homeowners policy at the time of issuance or mid-term (for an additional premium).
-The following is a list of the endorsements that may appear on the state licensing exam.
+Several endorsements can be added to a homeowners policy either when the policy is issued or mid-term (usually for an additional premium).
+Below are endorsements that may appear on a state licensing exam.

-This endorsement automatically increases the amount of coverage on the dwelling and any appurtenant (detached) structures at various intervals once the policy goes into effect.
-This is done in order to keep up with the increase in replacement value that will result.
+This endorsement automatically increases the amount of coverage on the dwelling and any appurtenant (detached) structures at set intervals after the policy takes effect.
+The goal is to keep coverage aligned with increases in replacement cost over time.

-This endorsement deletes the homeowner policy exclusion of liability coverage for business activities on the premises.
-It allows liability protection if the business activities are incidental to the occupancy of the business (i.e., the insured offering piano lessons in his/her home).
+This endorsement deletes the homeowners policy exclusion that removes liability coverage for business activities on the premises.
+It allows liability protection when the business activity is incidental to the occupancy of the home (for example, the insured offering piano lessons in the home).

 • Sexual molestation or abuse